Saranac River near Redford New York

 Local plan

-Start with Plattsburgh flow, current Lake Champlain tributary guidance, and one lower-river access plan.
+Start with Plattsburgh flow, current Lake Champlain smaller stream guidance, and one lower-river access plan.
 Decide whether the day is a salmon-movement, trout, or streamer prospecting window before moving between bridge and city reaches.

 Backup water